April 28, 2012, in Xalapa, Mexico

 Martínez had worked for the national magazine Proceso for more than 10 years and was known for her in-depth reporting on drug cartels and the links between organized crime and government officials.
 In the week before her murder, she covered the arrest of an allegedly high-ranking leader of the Zetas; the arrests of nine police officers charged with working for a cartel; and the story of a local mayor who was arrested with other alleged cartel gunmen after a shootout with the Mexican Army, according to news reports.

 Martínez' colleagues said she had not told them about any threats prior to her death.
 Two days after the murder, a state spokesperson, Gina Domínguez, said that authorities would look into Martínez' journalism as a possible motive.
-Investigators have not ruled out personal motives or theft.

-The office of the state governor, Javier Duarte de Ochoa, said he had ordered a special group of agents to investigate the murder.
+The office of the state governor, Javier Duarte de Ochoa, ordered a special group of agents to investigate the murder.
 Proceso stated on its website that the state government had granted the magazine staff access to any information resulting from the investigation.
 The magazine also said that its executives had told the governor they were skeptical that the investigation would succeed because of the systemic dysfunction in the country.